Comparison of Four Space Propulsion Methods for Reducing Transfer Times of Crewed Mars Mission: Mission to Mars

 \subsubsection{Interplanetary Transfer}

-The proximity of Mars implies that interplanetary transfer solutions with fly-by manoeuvres will increase the travel times making these uninteresting for the main spacecraft.
-For simplicity, we did not considered this option for the cargo mission as well.
-We are mainly interested in comparing the relative performance of the different propulsion systems and different, better options, for the cargo spacecraft can be used by all, improving all the considered alternatives equally.
-We also did not consider deep (impulsive) space manoeuvres as these are usually useful to synchronise with planets for fly-by, and they seem not to offer any advantage as compared with a larger $\Delta v$ near the Earth (initial or final manoeuvre), due to the Oberth effect.
+The proximity of Mars implies that interplanetary transfer solutions with fly-by manoeuvres will increase the travel times making these uninteresting for the main S/C. For simplicity, we did not consider this option for the cargo mission as well.
+We are mainly interested in comparing the relative performance of the different propulsion systems, whereas other, better options, for the cargo S/C can be used by all, improving the considered alternatives equally.

-For the impulsive-type propulsion, chemical and nuclear thermal, once the initial velocity is defined a coast trajectory (Lambert arc) takes the spacecraft to the arrival planet, where it is captured.
+For the impulsive-type propulsion, chemical and nuclear thermal, once the initial velocity is defined a coast trajectory (Lambert arc) takes the S/C to the arrival planet, where it is captured.
 For the continuous thrust propulsion, electric and PEMT, the direction and intensity of the thrust can make a considerable difference and must be determined in each case to obtain a suitable solution.
 The continuous thrust can also be allowed to brake because it could imply a smaller requirement of propellant for the capture.

-Our goal was not to completely optimise the trajectory, but to compare the relative performance of the propulsion systems.
+In any case, as our goal was to compare the relative performance of the propulsion systems, a full trajectory optimisation for each interplanetary orbit solution was not performed.
+Therefore, for the continuous thrust solutions a constant angle between thrust and velocity vectors was assumed, as explained in section~\ref{subsec:Trajectory}.
+For the impulsive engines, we also did not consider deep (impulsive) space manoeuvres as these are usually useful to synchronise with planets for fly-by, and they seem not to offer any advantage as compared with a larger delta-v near Earth (initial or final manoeuvre), due to the Oberth effect.